 Find Out More

-Alternatively, there are organisations like the CTPA (Cosmetic, Toiletry and Perfumery Association), who act as the voice for the UK cosmetics industry.
+- Organisations like the CTPA (Cosmetic, Toiletry and Perfumery Association) act as the voice for the UK cosmetics industry.
 Furthermore, they have a wealth of information on their website, including Making and Supplying Cosmetics in EU and FAQs on Making Cosmetics.

 - The facts about Understanding Your Label and Packaging and the Environment.